vdn-projects/disaster-response/README.md

 Project is comprised of components: `ETL pipeline`, `ML pipeline` and `Flass App`.

 ## Installation
-To successfully run the project, below are list of dependencies:
+To successfully run the project, below are list of dependencies need to be installed in the python environment:
 * python >3.6
 * sklearn==0.0
 * nltk==3.5